carstenhag/vue-planner/README.md

 are no developers yet that have taken their time to tackle this issue.

 My idea was to have a web app that can be developed once and then distributed and used on the three major platforms - Web, Android and iOS.
+This can be done having one JavaScript codebase that gets deployed as a website.
+Web browsers can access it directly and native apps simply wrap around this website, e.g. on Android launching a WebView with the URL pointing to our server.

-So far I'm aiming to get close to a feature parity with the Android app.
+So far I'm aiming to get close to a feature parity with the Android app, using [Vue.js](https://vuejs.org/)

 The following is a list of functional requirements: